Frank Islam Athenaeum Symposia Speaker Series

 Through a generous gift from philanthropist and civic leader Mr. Frank Islamnew window (to the effect that his remarkable story of immigrant success is told in a documentary filmnew window), all events are free and open to the community.

-This year’s speakers will explore the theme of Civil Rights, Human Rights, and Social Responsibility.
+This year’s speakers will explore the theme of Social Justice: Community Wellness.
 Our goal is to inspire respectful exchange of ideas among the Montgomery College community and the larger Montgomery County community, advancing the kinds of meaningful conversations that are ever-more important.

 These events fulfill the Multicultural Diversity Training requirement for MC employees.